broadinstitute/SpliceAI-lookup/CONTRIBUTING.md

 ## Submitting changes

 1. Fork the repo and create a branch for your change.
-2. Keep changes focused; update the README / this file when behavior or setup changes.
-3. Run the relevant tests (above).
+2. Run the relevant tests (above).
-4. Open a pull request describing what changed and why.
+3. Open a pull request describing what changed and why.

 ## Releasing / deploying